Originally published October 27, 2021. Updated May 18, 2023.

 How expensive is it really to recover from a cyberattack?
 When a small business is unprepared and finds itself under a cyber security attack, the road to recovery is dim.
 Unfortunately, 75% of small businesses would not be able to continue operating if they were hit by a cyberattack, because the financial burden of recovery is too significant to bear.

-According to IBM and the Ponemon Institute's 2022 Cost of a Data Breach Report, the average total cost of a cybersecurity breach reached a record high in the U.S. in 2022 of $4.35 million, with experts expecting the cost to rise to $5 million in 2023.
+According to IBM and the Ponemon Institute's , the average total cost of a cybersecurity breach reached a record high in the U.S. in 2022 of $4.35 million, with experts expecting the cost to rise to $5 million in 2023.
 Costs can mount from lost time, regulatory fines, and even reputational damage.